Nina Simone at Town Hall

-Nina Simone at Town Hall (aka At Town Hall) is the third album by Nina Simone, released in December 1959.
+Nina Simone at Town Hall (aka At Town Hall) is the first live album by Nina Simone, released in December 1959.
 It was her third album of that year, her second album for Colpix Records, and her first live album.
-The basis for the record was Simone's performance at The Town Hall, New York, on 12 September 1959.
-All of the songs performed at the concert are on the album, however, three of the tracks are studio versions cut the following month.
+The basis for the record was Simone's performance at the Town Hall, New York, on 12 September 1959.
+All of the songs performed at the concert are on the album; however, three of the tracks are studio versions cut the following month.

 Background

 1959 was the year Simone became a star - and much of this has to do with the performance which forms the basis of At Town Hall.
 In February, earlier that year, Simone's first album Little Girl Blue had been released by Bethlehem Records, after it had been lazing in production for fourteen or so months.
 Somewhat put out by Bethlehem's shenanigans, she'd signed a new deal with Colpix Records in April, and during the same month recorded her second album - The Amazing Nina Simone - which had been released in July.
 Also, singles had been released for both these albums.
 The Bethlehem track was even doing well in various charts and looking like it was going to give her a hit with 'I Loves You, Porgy'.
 (It did).
-'An even bigger milestone' for Simone, writes Alan Light, came in September 'when she made her concert debut at New York's Town Hall'.
-And Colpix arranged for this performance to be recorded.
-Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes: 'The August 29 issue of the New York Amsterdam News ran a long piece about the concert series “Jazz at Town Hall,” devoting much of the story to Nina [...] the article extolled Nina as “a rare commodity" [...]
+'An even bigger milestone' for Simone, writes Alan Light, came in September 'when she made her concert debut at New York's Town Hall,' and Colpix arranged for this performance to be recorded.
+Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes: 'The August 29 issue of the New York Amsterdam News ran a long piece about the concert series "Jazz at Town Hall,"!devoting much of the story to Nina [...] the article extolled Nina as "a rare commodity" [...]
 The story was a prelude to her biggest outing yet.
 The promoters for Town Hall, the venerable auditorium just off Times Square, had booked her as the headliner' on a bill with the Horace Silver and J. J. Johnson quintets.